Arshitabhatt/Arshitabhatt/README.md

 Python, Data Science and Social Good are my love, and as I am growing, I'm trying to learn and develop in the direction of my goals which are :

-* <b>Short-term Goals (currently pursuing) </b>: Working as Data Engineer II @ ZS developing ETL/Data Engineering pipelines using PySpark and Apache Airflow to integrate multiple data sources, creating a datalake for analytics, dashboards and reporting on AWS as well as collaborating with multiple Pharma clients performing data profiling to generate business insights at global scale.
+* <b>Short-term Goals (currently pursuing) </b>: Working as Senior Data Engineer @ United Airlines developing ETL/Data Engineering pipelines using PySpark and Apache Airflow to integrate multiple data sources, creating a datalake for analytics, dashboards and reporting on AWS as well as collaborating with multiple Pharma clients performing data profiling to generate business insights at global scale.

 *  <b>Mid-term Goals</b> : To design, lead and deliver high-end data and analytics products/solutions, unlocking insights which would drive unprecedented success of a product.
 I would like to hone my LLM-esque skills and eventually grow as as Data/ML Engineer Lead.